 You can purchase both directly from Hospitality Connect:

-Our team can help you pick the right sizes and quantities for home, café, bakery or restaurant use.
+Our team can help you pick the right equipment for home, café, bakery or restaurant use.